MicrosoftDocs/Viva/Viva/insights/Use/Explore-metrics-management-and-coaching.md

 ## Access to Management and coaching

 **Management and coaching** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
-Or you can open [Management and coaching](https://workplaceanalytics.office.com/en-us/Home/OrganizationalResiliency/ManagementCoaching) to view it in Advanced insights.
+Or you can open [Management and coaching](https://workplaceanalytics.office.com/en-us/Home/OrganizationalResiliency/ManagementCoaching)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/en-us/Home/OrganizationalResiliency/ManagementCoaching)) to view it in Advanced insights.

 ## Time with manager